 Another case in point is the ’drome.
 We’re lucky to have one of the country’s half dozen right here in Nueva York — our own superglam, built-on-sinking-landfill Kissena Velodrome.
 The Track With A Hill.

-Fingers freezing and noses running and rain soaking us at a wobbly, soggy card table, I ask Emily why she does this.
+Fingers freezing and noses running and rain soaking us at a wobbly, soggy card table serving as the “judges’ stand,” I ask Emily why she does this.
 She just laughs, and jots down 80 numbers as they blast by.

-Emily is a class act who makes the job look easy.
-But at best, the gig is a cacophony of bad music blasting in your ear while racers, coaches and road-deprived joggers bark in your face.
+At best the gig is a cacophony of bad music blasting in your ear while racers, coaches and road-deprived joggers bark in your face.
 It’s standing in the sun for ten hours with carnivorous bugs while old-timers guilt trip you about how they officiated for free.
-Except they didn’t have to buy $50 stopwatches, $80 pocket recorders and $300 uniforms, drive 350 miles to get to a stage race, and 350 miles back, and pay their own restaurant bills in between.
-Yeah, yeah, yeah, racers do too.
-But officials don’t get prizes, or get interviewed by VeloNews.
+Except they didn’t have to buy $50 stopwatches, $80 pocket recorders and $300 uniforms, drive 700 miles to a stage race and back, and pay their own restaurant bills.
+Yeah, yeah, yeah, racers do it so why not you?
+Well, officials don’t get prizes, or sponsorship, or swag, or ink in VeloNews.
 Yo!
 Lemme at those support hose endorsement deals!

 So why do I continue to officiate?
 Too many head blows, I guess.
 But the velodrome show on Wednesday nights beats the hell out of watching Doogie Howser.
 And I like hanging around racers — at least they have a reason to live.
 The judge’s stand at track is the greatest seat anywhere.
 Elbows in noses and cute buns in Lycra definitely get points.
 Racing is just the best!